benavt/CASP16_TWO_STATE/README.md

 ## Output

-The analysis generates:

-1. CSV files containing:
+The analysis generates CSV files containing:
 - Combined scores for each group
 - Best scores against each reference structure
 - Model versions used for best predictions

-2. Visualization plots in the `PLOTS/` directory:
-   - Scatter plots comparing V1A vs V1B scores
-   - Stacked bar charts showing combined scores
-   - All plots include proper labeling and legends

 ## Dependencies

 - Python 3.x
 - pandas
-- matplotlib
-- adjustText